- -- operator

 The map()

 function in JavaScript creates a new array by applying a function to each element of an existing array.
+This method can efficiently iterate over elements and is widely used in web development for transforming data and improving application performance.

 How to Use the JavaScript Map Function